jsem-nerad/raspi-fm/README.md

 4. Clone this repository to /opt/raspifm
 5. Copy service files to /etc/systemd/system
-6. Add `raspifm` command to PATH
+6. Add the `raspifm` command to PATH
 7. Make some files executable
 8. Create a Python venv
 9. Install Python libraries from `requirements.txt`
-10. Enable and start services
+10. Enable and start the raspi-fm services.

 And that's it.
-Raspi-FM is now installed.
-This usualy takes over 15 minutes on my Pi Zero W and slow network.
+This whole install process usually takes over 15 minutes on my Pi Zero W with a slow network connection.

 <br>